 Tip: To permanently delete a note immediately, delete or replace all of its contents.
 Since the note is synced to all of your devices, doing this effectively deletes the note right away.

 If you haven’t upgraded your iCloud notes or are using a notes account other than iCloud, deleted notes are removed permanently from all devices that use the same account.

 If you delete a note you’ve been added to as a participant, the note is deleted from all your devices; however, if you still have the link you received when you were invited to open the note, you may be able to access it again.

-If you delete a note that you added people to, the note is deleted from all your devices and all the participants’ devices.
-See Add people to notes.
+If you delete a note that you shared with others, the note is deleted from all your devices and all the participants’ devices.
+See Share notes and folders.

 If you want to delete a locked note, you must enter a password.
 See Lock your notes.

 In the Notes app on your Mac, click Recently Deleted, then select the note.

 Do one of the following: